ChaDonSom/my-coach/memory-bank/progress.md

 ## Refactoring

-- `App.tsx` has been refactored to be more modular and maintainable.
+- App.tsx has been successfully refactored to be more modular:
+  - Extracted cosineSimilarity function to utils/similarity.ts
+  - Moved OpenAI functionality to services/openAIService.ts
+  - Created custom hooks for notes (useNotes.tsx) and search (useSearch.tsx)
-- All type errors have been resolved.
+- All TypeScript type errors have been resolved:
+  - Added proper typing for state setter functions
+  - Ensured consistency in props interfaces
+  - Fixed generic type issues in custom hooks